osotorrio/designpatterns/GangOfFour.Patterns/Creational/FactoryMethod/README.md

   - Books, desks and lamps must have the same public methods used to update the inventory.
   - Trucks, ships and planes must have the same public methods to deliver goods.

-### When to use this pattern?

-- Use Factory Method to separate product construction code from the code that actually uses the product.

-- Use Factory Method to extend the use of new products without modifying the core code of the base creator.
-Simply add a new subclass creator which will create the new products.

-_Note: Your client code should not know how to create objects, it should know how to use them._

 ### Application requirements

 - You are working in an application for a bank which has branches in Spain and France at the moment.